Deepfake Detection that Generalizes Across Benchmarks: Method

 \subsection{Model}

-\paragraph{Feature extractor.} We use the CLIP ViT-L/14 image encoder, which was trained by OpenAI~\cite{CLIP}.
-The model output is $16\times16 + 1$ tokens of dimension $1024$, where $16 \times 16$ represents the number of visual patches and $1$ refers to the classification token.
-We use only the classification token and discard all patch tokens.

-\paragraph{L2 normalization.} The classification token is L2 normalized.
-Restricting features to live within a hypersphere has been observed to help achieve better results in face-related tasks, such as face recognition~\cite{schroff2015facenet, deng2019arcface}.
-Discarding the information on the magnitudes of the feature vectors encourages the model to create clusters within hyperspherical caps.
-From the perspective of a linear classifier, classification is akin to separating a hyperspherical cap from the rest of a hypersphere~\cite{UniAlign}.
+\myparagraph{Feature extractor.} We use three different pre-trained image encoders: 1.
+CLIP ViT-L/14, trained by OpenAI~\cite{CLIP}; 2. \PEcoreL, trained by Meta AI~\cite{PE}; 3.
+DINOv3 ViT-L/16~\cite{DINOv3}, trained by Meta AI.
+After the encoder processes the image, we take only the $1024$-dimensional classification token and discard the rest.

-\paragraph{Optimized parameters.} The L2-normalized classification token is used as the input to the linear binary classifier, which gives logits for fake and real classes.
+\myparagraph{Optimized parameters.} The L2-normalized classification token is used as the input to the linear binary classifier, which gives logits for fake and real classes.
 In addition to the weights $W\in\mathbb{R}^{1024\times2}$ and biases $b\in\mathbb{R}^2$ of the classification layer, we optimize the parameters of all Layer Normalization blocks~\cite{LN-tuning, LN-tuning-1, LN-tuning-2}.
-This roughly constitutes 0.03\% of the total model parameters; the remaining parameters of the CLIP are frozen.
+This roughly constitutes 0.03\% of the total model parameters; the remaining parameters of the encoder are frozen.

-\paragraph{Slerp.} Similarly to~\cite{LSDA}, we augment the data in the latent feature space.
-As we constrained the features to hyperspherical space, we developed another approach to augment the latent space.
-We are using spherical linear interpolation (slerp)~\cite{slerp} to interpolate between features of the same class within the same batch.
-For each L2-normalized feature $\mathbf{z}_i$ in a batch, we randomly sample a feature $\mathbf{z}_j$ from the same batch that has the same class $y_i=y_j$.
-We also sample an interpolation parameter $t\sim\mathcal{U}(0,1)$ from the uniform distribution.
-The slerp is

-where $\theta = \arccos (\mathbf{z}_i^{\intercal} \mathbf{z}_j)$, with $\|\mathbf{z}_i\| = \|\mathbf{z}_j\| = 1$.
-This augmentation extends the batch.
-For the fake class, it helps fill the latent space between feature clusters formed by samples from generators present in the training data.
-We hypothesize that this can potentially prepare the model to detect samples from new generators whose forgery fingerprints may resemble some combination of features from already seen generators.

-\paragraph{Loss function.} The network is trained using a weighted combination of cross-entropy, uniformity, and alignment losses~\cite{UniAlign}
+\myparagraph{Loss function.} The network is trained using a weighted combination of cross-entropy, uniformity, and alignment losses~\cite{UniAlign}

 The cross-entropy loss is applied to fake and real logits, while uniformity and alignment losses are directly applied to the L2-normalized classification token, see~\cref{fig:model}.

 Let $\mathbf{z}_i$ be the L2-normalized feature of the $i$-th sample.
 The alignment loss tightens feature clusters coming from the same class